-There has been a small increase of $\frac{1}{2}$ day per FTE in the level of staff sickness absence compared to last year.
+There has been a small increase of 1⁄2 day per FTE in the level of staff sickness absence compared to last year.
 The level of long term sickness absences has remained fairly consistent.
 The increase is mainly due to a jump in the number of short term absences during the second quarter of the year, partly attributed to a spike in the number of COVID infections in that period.

 Staff turnover has increased.
 Of the 14.9% turnover this year, 4% relates to retirements and fixed term contracts ending.
-However, the remaining 10.9% of turnover reflects increasing pressures in the wider labour market where we are seeing salary competition affecting our ability to retain staff in some areas.
-During this year, we have undertaken work to review and benchmark our pay and benefits and will be formulating and implementing an action plan to address the findings and recommendations in the forthcoming year.
-The level of staff turnover has had some impact on the average length of service with the Authority.
+However, the remaining 10.9% of turnover reflects increasing pressures in the wider the Authority.